How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 Common Issues When Exporting Squarespace

-Some fonts look different.
-Squarespace serves fonts from their own CDN.
-If a font is not available from Google Fonts or another public source, you may need to substitute it with a similar typeface.
+Squarespace serves fonts from their own premium CDN (like Typekit).
+If a font is not available from Google Fonts or another public source, you may need to substitute it with a similar open-source typeface.
 Most common web fonts transfer without issues.

-Blog comments are missing.
-Squarespace comments are stored on their servers and cannot be exported.
+Squarespace comments are stored securely on their servers and cannot be exported.
 If you need to preserve comments, copy them manually before exporting, or switch to a third-party comment system like Disqus.

-Embedded blocks (maps, forms, code) need reconfiguration.
 Third-party embeds like Google Maps render fine in the export, but Squarespace-native forms need to be reconfigured with an external form handler.
-The export tool handles this automatically based on your chosen form mode.
+The NoCodeExport tool handles this automatically based on your chosen settings.

 Frequently Asked Questions

-Can you export a Squarespace website to HTML?
 Yes.
-While Squarespace's built-in export only produces XML (blog text), tools like NoCodeExport can export the full front-end design as HTML, CSS, and JavaScript.
+While Squarespace's built-in export only produces an XML file for migrating blog text to WordPress, tools like NoCodeExport can export your full front-end design as static HTML, CSS, and JavaScript.

-Is the Squarespace XML export useful?
 Only if you need raw blog post text to import into WordPress or another CMS.
-The XML export does not include your site design, layout, or visual elements.
+The XML export is entirely useless if you want to keep your site's design, layout, or visual elements.

-Will my Squarespace site still work after I export it?
+Yes.
 Your original Squarespace site is not affected.
-The export creates a copy.
-You can keep your Squarespace site running while you test the exported version on a new host.
+The export creates an external copy.
+You can keep your Squarespace site running while you test the exported HTML version on a new host.

-Can I edit the exported HTML?
 Yes.
-The exported files are standard HTML, CSS, and JavaScript.
-Any web developer or code editor can modify them.
-For ongoing editing without code, consider our self-hosting portfolio guide.
+The exported files are standard, readable HTML, CSS, and JavaScript.
+Any web developer or code editor (like VS Code) can modify them.
+For ongoing visual editing without code, consider our self-hosting portfolio guide.

 Export Your Squarespace Site Today